“Be Free.”

 Feature

 Your magic comes from a patron (such as a deity or other powerful being) to which you have gone into service or struck a deal with somehow.
-This being only has influence over certain things, which limits the power that it can grant you.
+This being twists and ties the fates in your favor, depending on how well you serve their goals.

 When you take this feature, answer the following questions:

-You gain a special pool of points this feature (name it what you like) representing your patron’s favor towards you.
-You may add these to your pool for any scene in which you use magic.
-This does not expend your points.
+You gain a special pool of points from this feature representing your patron’s favor towards you.
+You may spend these to gain any stamina effects that you have access to.
 This pool starts at 0, and can be increased in the following ways:

 Component Magic